Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 7. Multigrain and whole grains are the same.

-Some people get confused by the term multigrain.
-Multigrain are several grains, whole or processed, that have been mixed.
+Some people are confused by the term' multigrain'.
+Multigrain is a mixture of several grains, whole or processed, that have been mixed.

-For some people, whole grain may refer to a grain that has not been cut into pieces like we can find cut rice grains or steel-cut oats.
+For some people, whole grain may refer to a grain that has not been cut into pieces, such as whole rice grains or steel-cut oats.

-Whole grain means that the grains haven't gone through any other process apart from the removal of the outer husk that is indigestible.
+Whole grain means that the grains haven't gone through any other process apart from the removal of the outer husk, which is indigestible.

 Whole grains contain all their nutrients, but processed grains have almost no nutrients and are high in carbs.

 Everyone on the internet is promoting eggs!
-Some people, even famous doctors, say they eat a dozen eggs per week!
+Some people, including famous doctors, claim to eat a dozen eggs per week.

-So many scientific studies have pointed out the danger of consuming more than one egg a day, and it isn't just about cholesterol.
+Numerous scientific studies have highlighted the risks associated with consuming more than one egg per day, and it's not just about cholesterol.

-I've written an ebook about eggs and reasons you should reduce their consumption, get yourself a copy here.
+I've written an ebook about eggs and the reasons you should reduce their consumption.
+Get yourself a copy here.

 9. A gluten-free diet is only for celiac disease.

 Gluten is a protein found in grains like wheat, barley, and rye.
-There's a misconception that some people can't digest gluten!
+There is a misconception that some people cannot digest gluten.

 The fact is, no human being has the enzyme necessary to digest gluten completely!
 However, people with gluten sensitivity or celiac disease get inflamed when they consume gluten.

-People with inflammatory diseases, auto-immune disorders, and gastrointestinal problems like leaky gut, IBS, etc., can find relief on a gluten-free diet because gliadin, a protein molecule in gluten, increases zonulin.
+People with inflammatory diseases, autoimmune disorders, and gastrointestinal problems such as leaky gut and IBS can find relief through a gluten-free diet, as gliadin, a protein molecule in gluten, increases zonulin.

 Zonulin is a protein that regulates the small intestinal wall (barrier).
-Increased zonulin is related to gut permeability (leaky gut) which leads to food particles getting into the bloodstream, hence the inflammation due to an immune reaction.
+Increased zonulin is associated with gut permeability, commonly referred to as a "leaky gut," which allows food particles to enter the bloodstream, leading to inflammation due to an immune reaction.

-Gluten is now related to many other diseases, even in some neurodegenerative disorders.
+Gluten is now associated with various other diseases, including some neurodegenerative disorders.

-For healthy people, the increase of zonulin is tightly controlled, and its level goes to normal within a short period.
+For healthy individuals, the increase in zonulin is tightly controlled, and its level returns to normal within a short period.
 However, the frequency of consuming gluten products may cause harm in the long term if you've genetic predispositions to certain diseases.

 10. You can eat anything you want at any time.